Vantage celebrates its 40th anniversary this year!

 Optional Elephant Encounter and Vantage-exclusive 3-course bush dinner

-Four our final evening, we'll head out for a secret location in the bush, where a three-course bush dinner awaits under a glittering night sky.
+For our final evening here, we'll head out for a secret location in the bush, where a three-course bush dinner awaits under a glittering night sky.
 If you hear drumming emanating from the darkness, it just might be the music and dance troupe coming to entertain you.

 Transfer to the Vantage-exclusive Iganyana Tented Camp in Hwange National Park